kircherlab/MPRAsnakeflow/docs/config.rst

    :end-before: end_experiments

 :bc_length:
     Length of the barcode.
 This is used to extract the barcode from the index read.
 The barcode is extracted from the first :code:`bc_length` bases of the index read.
+When no reverse read is given and :code:`adapter` is not set teh exact length is used to extract the DNA BC from the FW read.
 :umi_length:
-    Length of the UMI.
+    (Optional) Length of the UMI.
 This is used to extract the UMI from the index read.
 The UMI is extracted from the last :code:`umi_length` bases of the index read.
+Please provide if you use UMIs.
+:adapter:
+    (Optional) Adapter sequence in the FW read when no reverse read is given.
+This is used to trim the sequence and retrieve the BC using cutadapt.
 :data_folder:
     Folder where the fastq files are located.
 Files are defined in the :code:`experiment_file`.
 The full or relative path to the folder should be used.
 :experiment_file:
     Path to the experiment file.
 The full or relative path to the file should be used.
 The experiment file is a comma separated file and is decribed in the `Experiment file`_ section.
 :demultiplex:
-    If set to :code:`true` the reads are demultiplexed.
+    (Optional) If set to :code:`true` the reads are demultiplexed.
 This means that the reads are split into different files for each barcode.
 This is usefull for further analysis.
 Default is :code:`false`.
 :design_file:
     Design file (full or relative path) in fasta format.
 The design file should contain the oligos in fasta format.
 The header should contain the oligo name and should be unique.
 The sequence should be the sequence of the oligo and must also be unique.
 When having multiple oligo names with the same sequence please merge them into one fasta entry.
 Should be the same as :code:`reference` in the `Assignment workflow`_.
 :label_file: